 The adventure is not over and an additional day of exploration is planned in the South Shetlands.
 Prevailing weather conditions will dictate the landing locations.
 Aitcho Island is a possibility and is a great spot for a hike or a Zodiac cruise, while King George Island also has a number of interesting landing sites.
 In the evening, the ship navigates into the Drake Passage, charting a course for South America.

 As you leave this magical place and make your way back, heading again across the Antarctic Convergence and the Drake Passage before rounding Cape Horn (conditions permitting), there is no doubt that time will be spent sharing and reflecting on the wonderful experiences of the last few days.
-Sailing up the Beagle Channel, you will celebrate the conclusion of your Polar expedition at a special dinner.
+Sailing up the Beagle Channel, you will celebrate the conclusion of your Polar expedition at a special dinner attended by the captain of the ship.

 In the early morning, arrive back in Ushuaia.
 It is time to say farewell to your crew and fellow travellers.
 You will be transferred to your hotel or to the airport for your onward flight.